mozilla/DeepSpeech/doc/Decoder.rst

 At decoding time, the scorer is queried every time a Unicode codepoint is predicted, instead of when a space character is predicted.
 From the language modeling perspective, this is a character based model.
 From the implementation perspective, this is a word based model, because each character is composed of multiple labels.

-**Acoustic models trained with ``--utf8`` MUST NOT be used with an alphabet based scorer.
+**Acoustic models trained with ``--bytes_output_mode`` MUST NOT be used with an alphabet based scorer.
 Conversely, acoustic models trained with an alphabet file MUST NOT be used with a UTF-8 scorer.**

 UTF-8 scorers can be built by using an input corpus with space separated codepoints.
 If your corpus only contains single codepoints separated by spaces, ``generate_scorer_package`` should automatically enable bytes output mode, and it should print the message "Looks like a character based model."